-- (d) for a child with PDD, the eligible practitioner is a consultant physician in the practice of his or her field of psychiatry or paediatrics; or for a child with disability, the eligible practitioner is a specialist, consultant physician or general practitioner; and - (e) the occupational therapist attending the child is registered with the Department of Human Services as meeting the credentialing requirements for provision of these services; and

-- (f) the child is not an admitted patient of a hospital; and - (g) the service is provided to the child individually and in person; and - (h) the service lasts at least 30 minutes in duration.

-These items are limited to a maximum of 20 services per patient, consisting of any combination of items

-Fee: \$89.35 Benefit: 85% = \$75.95 Extended Medicare Safety Net Cap: \$268.05

-AUDIOLOGY, OPTOMETRY, ORTHOPTIC OR PHYSIOTHERAPY

-Audiology, optometry, orthoptic or physiotherapy health service provided to a child, aged under 13 years, by an eligible audiologist, optometrist, orthoptist or physiotherapist where:

-(a) the child is referred by an eligible practitioner for the purpose of assisting the practitioner with their diagnosis of the child;

-- (b) the child is referred by an eligible practitioner for the purpose of contributing to the child's pervasive developmental disorder - (PDD) or disability treatment plan, developed by the practitioner; and - (c) for a child with PDD, the eligible practitioner is a consultant physician in the practice of his or her field of psychiatry or paediatrics; or for a child with disability, the eligible practitioner is a specialist, consultant physician or general practitioner; and - (d) the audiologist, optometrist, orthoptist or physiotherapist attending the child is registered with the Department of Human Services as meeting the credentialing requirements for provision of these services; and - (e) the child is not an admitted patient of a hospital; and - (f) the service is provided to the child individually and in person; and - (g) the service lasts at least 50 minutes in duration.
+ISM, PERVASIVE DEVELOPMENTAL R AND DISABILITY SERVICES (d) for a child with PDD, the eligible practitioner is a consultant physician in the practice of his or her field of psychiatry or paediatrics; or for a child with disability, the eligible practitioner is a specialist, consultant physician or general practitioner; and (e) the occupational therapist attending the child is registered with the Department of Human Services as meeting the credentialing requirements for provision of these services; and (f) the child is not an admitted patient of a hospital; and (g) the service is provided to the child individually and in person; and (h) the service lasts at least 30 minutes in duration.
+These items are limited to a maximum of 20 services per patient, consisting of any combination of items - 82015, 82020, 82025 and 82035 (See para MN.10.1 of explanatory notes to this Category) Fee: \$89.35 Benefit: 85% = \$75.95 Extended Medicare Safety Net Cap: \$268.05 AUDIOLOGY, OPTOMETRY, ORTHOPTIC OR PHYSIOTHERAPY Audiology, optometry, orthoptic or physiotherapy health service provided to a child, aged under 13 years, by an eligible audiologist, optometrist, orthoptist or physiotherapist where: (a) the child is referred by an eligible practitioner for the purpose of assisting the practitioner with their diagnosis of the child; or (b) the child is referred by an eligible practitioner for the purpose of contributing to the child's pervasive developmental disorder (PDD) or disability treatment plan, developed by the practitioner; and (c) for a child with PDD, the eligible practitioner is a consultant physician in the practice of his or her field of psychiatry or paediatrics; or for a child with disability, the eligible practitioner is a specialist, consultant physician or general practitioner; and (d) the audiologist, optometrist, orthoptist or physiotherapist attending the child is registered with the Department of Human Services as meeting the credentialing requirements for provision of these services; and (e) the child is not an admitted patient of a hospital; and (f) the service is provided to the child individually and in person; and 82030 (g) the service lasts at least 50 minutes in duration.